Mihail Savov: Balkan Wars

-After the First Balkan War broke out in 1912 General Savov was restored on service and was appointed on the newly created position Assistant of the Commander (Tsar Ferdinand).
-On his orders the Bulgarian army attacked the Ottoman defense lines at Chatalja despite the fact that the Bulgarians were outnumbered, the over-stretched supply-lines and the cholera epidemic among the soldiers.
-He also issued the attack against the Serb and Greek armies which flamed the Second Balkan War in 1913.
+Before the First Balkan War broke out in 1912, General Savov was restored to active service and appointed to the newly created position of Assistant Commander-in-Chief under Tsar Ferdinand.
+After several victories in the Thracian theatre, the Bulgarian army became stalled at the Chatalja line.
+Following reservations expressed by both Assistant Commander-in-Chief Mihail Savov and Chief of Staff of the Army Ivan Fichev, Savov personally went to the front to assess the situation.
+After some hesitation, he ordered the Bulgarian army to attack the Ottoman defensive lines at Chatalja, despite the fact that the Bulgarians were outnumbered, their supply lines were overstretched, and a cholera epidemic was spreading among the soldiers.

+He also issued the demonstrative attack against the Serb and Greek armies which flamed the Second Balkan War in 1913.

 On 29 June 1913 he was put in command of the united 4th and 5th Armies and on 14 July 2nd Army was also joined.
-He was one of the commanders in the battle of Kresna Gorge.
-After the war he was again dismissed trialed by the State Court in 1914.
+He was the chief architect of the Bulgarian strategy at the Battle of Kalimanci and the Battle of Kresna Gorge, where the Bulgarians successfully held back the advancing Greek and Serbian armies.

 In the next years Mihail Savov lived in France.
 After the First World War he became Minister Phenipotentiary in France (1920–1923) and Belgium (1922–1923).

 Lieutenant General Mihail Savov died on 21 July 1928 in Saint-Vallier-de-Thiey in France and was buried on 18 August in Sofia.